Attack on Galle Harbour: Attack

 The pro-rebel TamilNet claimed that a 15-member team entered SLNS Dakshina in five vessels and attacked four Sri Lankan naval vessels and installations.
 At least three explosive-laden attack vessels attacked naval crafts, including a tsunami damaged sub chaser, SLNS Parakramabahu and destroyed a Fast Attack Craft and two water jet inshore patrol vessels anchored in the port base.
 However these have not been substantiated or excepted by the Sri Lankan defence ministry.

-There are no Sea Tiger bases close by, it is believed attackers must have travelled a long distance to get to Galle.
-Some of the attackers died in the attack, while others escaped into the town - their fate is unknown while the navy carried out search operations.
+There were no Sea Tiger bases close by, so it was believed the attackers must have travelled a long distance to get to Galle.
+A number of the attackers died in the attack, whilst others escaped into the town, their fate was unknown despite the navy carrying out search operations.

-The defence ministry said two people had been killed, one of them a sailor.
-At least 26 others, civilians among them, had been wounded, a statement said.
+The defence ministry said two people had been killed, one of them a sailor, with at least 26 others wounded, including civilians.

 Aftermath

 The Sri Lankan government responded with airstrikes in rebel territory.
-Commodore Manil Mendis, Commander of the Southern Naval Area was court-martialed and found guilty of two counts of not taking adequate precautions and counter-measures relating to the incident.
+Commodore Manil Mendis, Commander of the Southern Naval Area was court-martialled and found guilty of two counts of not taking adequate precautions and counter-measures relating to the incident.